phkiener/DynDNS-Bridge/README.md

 # A self-hosted DynDNS provider

-Configure your dynamic DNS entries and have your router update them automatically when your public IP address changes - no account required!
+Configure your dynamic DNS entries and update them automatically - no account required!
 Just you and your trusty, little server.

 ![Screenshot](./docs/screenshot.png)